igor-sb/bluprint/README.rst

 Usage
 -----

-``bluprint create my_project`` creates a project with a structure similar to the example shown above.
-Add files and store all file paths relative to the *my_project/data* directory, in the *data.yaml*:
+``bluprint create my_project`` creates a project skeleton similar to the example shown above.
+Once created, we can add data files and store all file paths relative to the *my_project/data* directory, in the *data.yaml*:

 .. code:: yaml